Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 Moreover, there exists a non-negligible **disparity between large-scale pre-training and target domain fine-tuning**: large pre-trained models are inclined to perceive comprehensive distribution of observed data and pursue corresponding optimal solutions, while fine-tuning tend to target a specific domain.
 Thus, the larger the model size, the more difficult it is to achieve domain adaptation, especially for the scenarios with large domain gap.

-In conclusion, it is worth trying to combine all the above v﻿isual pre-training paradigms t﻿o tackle the unlimited semantic granularity.
-That is, a mixed dataset containing a small amount of p﻿recisely labeled data, a medium amount of paired graphical data, and a large amount of images without corresponding labels and specially-designed pre-training strategies should be equipped on such mixed datasets.
+In conclusion, how to design a unified pre-training pipeline to release deep networks' capabilities and better resolve the conflict between degradation intensity and semantic consistency, while allowing the upstream large models smoothly adapt to downstream tasks may be the main topic in the field of visual pre-training.
+Personally, it is worth trying to combine all the above v﻿isual pre-training paradigms into a mixed dataset containing a small amount of p﻿recisely labeled data, a medium amount of paired graphical data, and a large amount of images without corresponding labels and specially-designed pre-training strategies should be equipped on such mixed datasets.

 ## **4. Conclusion**